KinsonDigital/VersionMiner/README.md

       run: echo "${{ steps.get-version.outputs.version }}"
 ```

-So if the XML file had the contents below, the workflow above would print the value ***1.2.3*** to the GitHub console.
+If the XML file had the contents below, the workflow above would print the value ***1.2.3*** to the GitHub console.

 ``` xml
 <!--Quick Example - C# Project File-->